Words simply cannot describe some of the ski and snowboard terrain found in Las Lenas, Argentina.

 It’s important to note Marte does close due to anything from high winds, avalanche danger, unusually cold temperatures or for no apparent reason at all, known as the “A-Factor”.
 When Marte closes, so does a good amount of the advanced and expert terrain.
 Other resorts occasionally have lift closure issues as well but do not affect us as much as a Marte closure.
 When Marte does close, they often open up snowcat accessed terrain for our guests and there are hiking options off the Neptuno chair.

-Joining a PowderQuest guided trip to Las Lenas resort you have priority lift line access which is a huge value as the line on Marte can get quite long.
+Joining a PowderQuest guided trip to Las Lenas resort you have priority lift line access which is a huge value as the line on Marte can get very long.

 The Backcountry Access